rockyhaque/rapid-ride/server/README.md

-# Bi-Cycle Store Management System
+# Rapid Ride - A Bicycle Store Backend

 An Express application with TypeScript, integrating MongoDB with Mongoose to manage a Bicycle Store.
 Ensure data integrity using Mongoose schema validation.